 The Company evaluates operational performance based on two reportable operating segments.
 Prodigy's technology services provider, Prodigy Labs, provides clients with consulting services for strategy, design, project management, application development, staff augmentation and services related to Prodigy's business platforms.
 Prodigy is also a venture builder.
-This segment (the "Venture Builder") is creating new business platforms and applications in many of the highest growth technology segments: mobile video, wearables, proximity marketing, mobile payments, augmented reality, 3D and artificial intelligence.
+This segment (the "Venture Builder") is creating new business platforms and applications in many of the highest growth technology segments: mobile, video, secure identity, voice, blockchain, payments, augment reality and artificial intelligence.
 The Venture Builder's business platforms and applications are or will be designed to deliver B2B, B2C, P2P (Peer to Peer) and IoT (Internet of Things) capabilities.